richmahn/en_tn/gal/04/intro.md

 #### Other possible translation difficulties in this chapter ####

-##### Abba #####
+##### Abba, Father #####
-This is a word in Aramaic.
+Abba is an Aramaic word.
 It was an informal way to refer to a person's father in ancient Israel.
-Paul does not "translate" this word into Greek but "transliterates" it by writing the Aramaic word using Greek letters.
-The translators of the ULB also transliterated the word, while the translators of the UDB translated its meaning.
+Paul "transliterates" its sounds by writing it with Greek letters.
 ## Links: ##

 * __[Galatians 4:1](./01.md)__